orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathX.rst

 First argument is related to the visible red band, and the second one to the near-infrared band.

-The table below summarises the different functions and operators.
+The table below summarizes the different functions and operators.

 Functions and operators summary: